Full-time: 3 Years, Part-time: 5 Years †

 Our Sound and Light graduates are highly sought-after in the events industry.
 The careful blend of theory and practice underpinning this degree will boost your employability and professional status.

-In one of many success stories, the saw no fewer than eight Sound, Light and Live Event Technology graduates working on the production at the Royal Albert Hall in London.
+In one of many success stories, the World Premiere of the James Bond film, Spectre, saw no fewer than eight Sound, Light and Live Event Technology graduates working on the production at the Royal Albert Hall in London.

 Tom Denny and Alex Huggins worked on lighting for the Limited Edition production company.
 Impact Production Services provided the staging and structures, with graduates Ben Hawkes, Ian Brown, Ben Coxon and James Coghlan on their team.
 Meanwhile Anna Valley displays had George Easey and Ben Thurston working on video wall systems.